-Free Throw Percentage Calculator
+Free Throw Percentage (FG%) Calculator

-Definition of Free Throw Percentage Calculator:
+Definition of Free Throw Percentage (FG%) Calculator:

 Free Throw Percentage (FT%) is a statistic in basketball that measures the efficiency of a player or team in making free throw attempts.
 It is calculated as the percentage of free throw attempts that are successfully made.